Roland Stobbart: National Speedway

-Roland began his English national Speedway career riding for Leeds Lions during the 1931 season, while simultaneously riding at Workington.
+Stobbart began his English national Speedway career riding for Leeds Lions during the 1931 season, while simultaneously riding at Workington.
 In 1932, after a short spell with Preston he moved to West Ham Hammers, after the Lancashire club folded.
 He remained with the ‘Hammers’ until he moved to Provincial league Bristol in 1937.
-In 1938 he rode for the Newcastle Diamonds, where he remained until World War II disrupted his career.
-In the 1939 season he was a sensation.
+In 1938, he rode for the Newcastle Diamonds, where he remained until World War II disrupted his career.
+In the 1939 season, he was a sensation.
 He bought a motorcycle from Arthur Atkinson for £15 and then proceeded to score 16 out of 18 points at Newcastle, 8 out of 9 points at Edinburgh, 9 out of 12 at Sheffield, and 10 out of 12 at Hackney, London.
-During the 1948 season he came out of retirement to act as Newcastle second reserve.
+During the 1948 season, he came out of retirement to act as Newcastle second reserve.

 International honours

-On 1 November 1935, Roland left Aspatria to sail for Australia as a member of the England team chosen to ride in the test matches that winter.
+On 1 November 1935, Stobbart left Aspatria to sail for Australia as a member of the England team chosen to ride in the test matches that winter.
 He was accompanied by Arthur Atkinson, Harold Tiger Stevenson, Joe Abbott, Dusty Haigh and Jack Parker.
 He was selected again in season 1939 when he rode for England against the Dominions.